TU-Coding-Outreach-Group/cog_summer_workshops_2019/plotting_data_in_R/README.md

 ## To-do before workshop
 1. Download the "Tutorial Data.csv" and the "Exploratory Plotting in R Tutorial.ipynb" files in this folder and save these files in one location
 2. Open the .ipynb file with Jupyter
-3. Run the first cell to install the relevant packages for this tutorial
+3. Run the first cell to install the relevant packages for this tutorial.
-#4.
 If you have anaconda installed, you should have some of the required python packges for this workshop